privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // could help in generating bids.
 Not fetched real-time.
     // Represents a JSON object.
     //
-    // Note: This is passed in encrypted BuyerInput, i.e.
-    // buyer_input_ciphertext field in GetBidRequest.
-The BuyerInput is
-    // encrypted in the client and decrypted in `BuyerFrontEnd` Service.
-    // This data is copied from BuyerInput. google.protobuf.Struct buyer_signals = 3;
+    // Note: This is passed in BuyerInput. google.protobuf.Struct buyer_signals = 3;

     // Signals about client device.